asl7168/nlp4sg_beyond_acl/README.md

 We recommend the defaults provided for each function; the dataset is quite large, so users attempting to recreate the dataset should ensure that their computer (or allocation on a cluster) has adequate space to store files -- especially when non-destructive function parameters are set (i.e. when the JSONL files are not deleted post-extraction).

 A user with adequate space for JSONL and extracted S2ORC files will be advantaged by running multiple function calls simultaneously, either in multiple terminals or through their cluster's job system.
-Example Slurm scripts can be found in the [examples](examples/) directory of this repository.
+Example SLURM scripts can be found in the [examples](1.%20corpus%20creation/examples/) directory of this repository.

-An example recipe for a space-limited user might look as follows:
+An example recipe for a space-limited user without some kind of cluster access might look as follows:

 ```python
 from create_subcorpora import *